NikolasEnt/Advanced-Lane-Lines/README.md

     Minv = cv2.getPerspectiveTransform(dst, src)
     return M, Minv
 ```
-There is the Main image transformation routine `transform` to get a warped image from a raw image.
+There is the main image transformation routine `transform` to get a warped image from a raw image.
 It uses the `M` matrix for perspective transformation with `cv2.warpPerspective(img, M, img_size)`.
 Of course, undistortion is applyed before the Bird's Eye View transformation.
 Warped image is sharpen by the following code and contrast increased as well.

 ```Python
 def sharpen_img(img):